andreaaazo/reelscraper/DOCS.md

 2. **Threaded Scraping**
    A `ThreadPoolExecutor` with `max_workers` threads submits `get_user_reels()` tasks for each account.

-3. **Data Persistence**
+3. **Database Storage**
-   If a `DataSaver` is provided, results are saved after processing.
+   If a `DBManager` is provided, each account’s reels are saved in the database.
+Otherwise, results are accumulated into a single list.

 4. **Completion Logging**
-   After all accounts are processed, a final log entry records the total reels scraped and the number of accounts processed.
+   After all accounts are processed, a final log entry records the total reels scraped and the total number of accounts processed.

 ---